-The Championing Coastal Coordination (3Cs) project is an Environment Agency led project with support from Natural England, the Marine Management Organisation and the Association of Inshore Fisheries and Conservation Authorities.
-It is a collaboration seeking to explore how to enhance and progress coordination for coastal sustainability and resilience in England.
-In September 2021, the 3Cs project team put out a call for Expressions of Interest for bids for a funding pot of £750,000.
-The project will run from December 2021 to March 2022.
+The Championing Coastal Coordination (3Cs) project was an Environment Agency funded initiative with support from Natural England, the Marine Management Organisation and the Association of Inshore Fisheries and Conservation Authorities.
+It sought to explore how to enhance and progress coordination for coastal sustainability and resilience in England.
+It ran from September 2021 to March 2022.

 The national Coastal Partnerships Network (CPN) was awarded 3Cs funding to showcase how coastal partnerships can connect national and regional coastal, catchment and marine networks and stakeholders.
 As part of this overall bid a number of regional submissions were included; the 3Cs south was one of these encompassing the Solent Forum, Dorset Coast Forum and the Isle of Wight Estuaries Partnership.

 Three coastal partnerships in the south, Solent Forum, Dorset Coast Forum and Isle of Wight Estuaries Partnership, worked together to produce a Handbook to showcase their work to government agencies and wider coastal stakeholders.
 We identified areas for improvement and made recommendations for improved coastal integration, funding, and governance.
 We include a complete set of recommendations.